LB1161 - Sovereign Cloud Architecture with OpenShift, Multi-Cluster Data Residency and Compliance Management

 Lab Modules

-This lab is organized into four modules:
+This lab is organized into five modules:

 Getting Started